Mint Fat Bombs

 Recipe Notes

-• Coconut Oil Notes: Use organic expeller-pressed coconut oil if you wish to avoid the coconutty flavor
+• Coconut Oil: Use organic expeller-pressed coconut oil if you wish to avoid the coconutty flavor

-• Seed / Nut Butter Options: For nut or seed butter, I’ve used both macadamias and pumpkin seed butter.
-The Pumpkin Seed Butter is great as this adds natural green coloring.
-These are better choices than sunflower seed and some others since they will go better with the mint in my opinion.
-Substitute coconut butter for AIP (here’s how to make Homemade Coconut Butter).
+• Seed/Nut Butter Options: For nut or seed butter, I’ve used both macadamias and pumpkin seed butter.
+Pumpkin Seed Butter is great as this adds natural green coloring.
+Those are the best nut/seed butters for this recipe.
+Substitute Coconut Butter for AIP.

-• Chocolate Alternative: You can melt my Homemade Chocolate Chips instead of chocolate.
+• Chocolate Alternative: You can melt Homemade Chocolate Chips instead of buying chocolate chips.

 • Trim Healthy Mama: This recipe fits in as an “S” on the Trim Healthy Mama plan.